The Thirteen Problems: Continuity

-Jane Helier makes a return in the short story Strange Jest.
-This story was first published in This Week Magazine in the US in November 1941, and in the UK in The Strand Magazine in July 1944 under the title of The Case of the Buried Treasure.
-The story was published posthumously as Strange Jest in a short story collection titled Miss Marple's Final Cases and Two Other Stories.
+Doctor Lloyd, a general practitioner in St Mary Mead and a guest at the Bantry's house, is never mentioned again.
+But Doctor Haydock, mentioned in passing in the last story ("Death by Drowning") becomes a mainstay of Miss Marple stories.
+Jane Helier, another guest of at the Bantry's, reappears in "The Case of the Buried Treasure", a short story first published in This Week Magazine in the US in November 1941, and in the UK in The Strand Magazine in July 1944.
+This story was published posthumously as "Strange Jest" in a short story collection titled Miss Marple's Final Cases and Two Other Stories.